 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
-At Gillespie we have a Nursery Class for 29 children (24 full-time and 4 part-time) aged 3 to 4 years and a Reception Class for 30 children aged 4 to 5 years.
+At Gillespie we have a Nursery Class for 26 children aged 3 to 4 years and a Reception Class for 30 children aged 4 to 5 years.
 (Where a delayed admission to Reception Class has been agreed by the Local Authority, children can attend the Nursery Class and must start Reception Class at the beginning of the term following their fifth birthday).

 We believe that early childhood is the foundation on which children build the rest of their lives and at Gillespie Primary School we greatly value the importance that the EYFS plays in laying secure foundations for future learning and development.

 Our aim at Gillespie is to provide children in the EYFS with;

 A happy, positive and fun start to their school life on which to establish the solid foundations for a deep love of learning.